wpilibsuite/frc-docs/source/docs/software/basic-programming/reading-stacktraces.rst

       .. image:: images/reading-stacktraces/cpp_div_zero_stacktrace.png
          :alt: Stack Trace associated with a divide by zero error

       Looking at the message, we see the error is described as ``Integer division by zero``.
-If you look at the two variables which are used on the right-hand side of the ``=`` operator on line 20, you might notice one of them has not been initialized.
-This means its value is, by default, zero.
-And, the zero-value variable is used in the denominator of a division operation.
+If you look at the two variables which are used on the right-hand side of the ``=`` operator on line 20, you might notice one of them has been initialized to zero.
+Looks like someone forgot to update it!
+Furthermore,  the zero-value variable is used in the denominator of a division operation.
 Hence, the divide by zero error happens.

+      Note that the error messages might look slightly different on the roboRIO, or on an operating system other than windows.